social-link-analytics-group-bsc/impact-app/README.md

 ## Impact App in Action

 Starting from a group of researcher names, ImpactApp queries the API of PubMed and PubMedCentral to collect information about the articles authored by the given researchers.
-With these data, the tool computes the scientific impact following the methodology mentioned before.
-The results of this computation is graphically displayed in dashboards, as shown in the next figures.
+With this data, the tool computes the scientific impact following the methodology mentioned before.
+The results of this computation are graphically displayed in dashboards, as shown in the next figures.

 ### Screenshots